Folded Gentle Algebras: The Module Category of Folded Gentle Algebras

 \begin{exam} Consider the folded gentle algebra $A=K Q / Z$ and corresponding unfolded gentle algebra $\wh A = K \wh Q / \wh Z$ given by the following quivers

 where dashed lines indicate ordinary relations.
 The Auslander-Reiten quiver of $\mod*A$ is as follows.

 On the other hand, the Auslander-Reiten quiver of $\mod*\wh A$ is as follows.

 Here, the dashed red line indicates the $\integer_2$-symmetry of the Auslander-Reiten quiver.
 In particular, the folding action maps vertices and arrows in the Auslander-Reiten quiver to their reflected counterparts.
-Moreover, in this example, the Auslander-Reiten quiver of $\mod*A$ is given by taking the quotient of the Auslander-Reiten quiver of $\mod*\wh A$ with respect to the folding action. \end{exam}
+Moreover, in this example, the Auslander-Reiten quiver of $\mod*A$ is given by taking the quotient of the Auslander-Reiten quiver of $\mod*\wh A$ with respect to the folding action.
+This $\integer_2$-symmetry is explored in more detail in the following Corollary. \end{exam}